guptaji2805/Data-Analysis/README.md

 instructor_name
 instructor_url
 num_comments**
-# Data Analysis
-In this project, the dataset is analyzed to gain insights into various aspects of Udemy courses.
-This includes examining the distribution of prices, correlations between attributes, top categories, and more.

 # Exploratory Visualizations
 The analysis is accompanied by visualizations that help convey the findings effectively.
 Exploratory graphs are used to illustrate trends, comparisons, and patterns within the dataset.

-# Price Distribution

 # Usage
 Clone this repository to your local machine.